-This sector accounts for about 2% of both GDP and the workforce.
+This sector accounts for about 2% of GDP and 3% of the workforce.
 Cattle and sheep rearing and cereal (mostly barley and wheat) production predominate.
 Owing to its rugged terrain (see Political and Social Relations), only about 2.5% of Norway's land is arable.
 Its farms are typically family-owned and small, averaging 20 hectares (around 49 acres).

-Fishing: In 2022, Norway produced over 4.3 million tons of fish, making it the world's ninth largest fish producer.
+Fishing: In 2023, Norway produced over 2.3 million tons of fish, making it the world's ninth-largest fish producer.
 Aquaculture, particularly of Atlantic salmon, dominates the subsector.
-Norway produced nearly 1.6 million tons of farmed fish in 2023, making it the world's eighth largest aquaculture supplier.
+Norway produced nearly 1.6 million tons of farmed fish in 2023, making it the world's eighth-largest aquaculture supplier.